7 Very useful wild yam progesterone cream things to know:

 #5: Wild yam side effects

-Wild yam root is generally considered safe and has many health benefits however with any herb or plant there can be some side effects that you should be aware of.
-When taking and estrogen producing herb, while pregnant, you should take doses in moderation.
+Wild yam root is generally considered safe and has many health benefits however with any herb or plant there can be some side effects that you should consider.
+When taking an estrogen-producing herb, while pregnant, you should take doses in moderation.

 Additionally, those with protein S deficiency should avoid using Wild Yam Root because some doctors believe it promotes the formation of blood clots in those individuals.

-Wild yam and progesterone creams are available without a prescription and are marketed for relieving premenopausal symptoms.
-They are sold as over the counter cosmetics.
+Wild yam and progesterone creams are available without a prescription, therefore they are marketed for relieving premenopausal symptoms then sold as over the counter cosmetics.

-Although wild yam cream is marketed as a source of natural progesterone, it does not contain progesterone, and the body cannot convert it into progesterone it is still labeled wild yam progesterone.
+Although wild yam cream marketed as a source of natural progesterone does not contain progesterone, and the body cannot convert it into progesterone it is still labeled wild yam progesterone.

 What you most likely need or want, instead of wild yam progesterone cream is micronized progesterone cream, from wild yam, compounded in a lab to get the best bio-available progesterone.